Oracle Licensing Models

 What is an application-specific license?

-License specific to certain Oracle applications, often cheaper.
+A license specific to certain Oracle applications is often cheaper.

 How does the Oracle License Audit work?